How good is your memory? Do you take your mind and mental capacity for granted?

 - Stress management.

-In the last two lessons, we went through 10 words which Jim chose and that led us to learn the Periodic Table which is something that we don’t need in everyday life.
+In the last two lessons, we went through 10 words which Jim chose and led us to learn the Periodic Table which is something we don’t need in everyday life.
 However, I enjoyed learning them again as it was something boring for me at school and now, with his technique, it is fun.
 Instead of repeating them over and over, we are learning by association.

 The 9 Fundamental Memory Principles are: